 Allergic and Toxic Susceptibility

 An article by the National Capital Poison Center, a private, non-profit organization affiliated with The George Washington University Medical Center, concluded that allergic reactions might flare up to the point of creating a toxic effect, even if one may not naturally be allergic to anything, as some concentrated compounds in the EO may be too overpowering for our body system.

 Katharine Koeppen, a registered aromatherapist, in an article written by Woman’s Day says that it’s best to avoid essential oils if you’re taking several medications.
 “For example, something as seemingly innocuous as peppermint essential oil has a surprisingly long list of drug interactions and medical contraindications,” she says.

 The U.S Food & Drug Administration (FDA) has a list of essential oils that they recognize as safe for human consumption.
 However, the FDA doesn’t regulate essential oils, so the list, in general, may not be that useful.

 If You Really, Really Insist On Ingesting Essential Oil…

 Know that essential oils are most effective for their original use – their uplifting scents.
-And while it is possible to ingest certain essential oils, again, we want to reiterate that it is better to consult with fully qualified and trained aromatherapy or medical professional first before attempting to do so.
+And while it is possible to ingest certain essential oils, again, we want to reiterate that it is better to consult with a fully qualified and trained aromatherapy or medical professionals first before attempting to do so.